 Try to keep your weight in the center of your arch

 Begin to walk.
 Use your heel.
 Push off and roll through to the center of your foot allowing your body to unspiral and spiral through the step.
 Practice backwards and forwards and then add in side steps.
 Start practicing crosses, both sides, front and back.
-Make sure the cross happens because the line of movement created with your sacrum and spine relative to your line of gravity.
+Make sure the cross happens because of the movement of your sacrum and spine relative to your line of gravity.
 Practice tracing your toe around the front and back of your standing foot.
 Practice smoothly moving your reach front to back, to center, to side, to center, to front, to back, to center.
 Try to keep your weight in the center of your arch.
-This will require you to bend your knee as your torso moves forward, back and side relative to your standing foot.
-Your torso must also spiral in relation to your movement.
-Relax your free hip and leg as much as possible, let your body spiral, and move from your sacrum outward while keeping your spine stretched upward.
-You should feel completely stable in every position.
+Relax your free hip and leg as much as possible, let your body spiral, and move from your sacrum outward.

 Practice the molinette around a stool, or a circle or square on the floor.
 Square your hips to the room and only let them face directly at 2 opposite walls (angles and the other walls are not allowed except during the actual pivot).
 Do the molinette with 4 steps to start.
 That will give you a forward step and forward pivot, a side step, a back pivot and back step, and another side step.
 Do it in both directions equally.
 Do it with all front pivots, all back pivots and also alternating.
 Every step should end in a stable place, where moving smoothly in any direction is possible.
 Practice moving back and forth through a pivot.
 Notice that each pivot is actually 180 degrees.